How to Cook While Camping

 A gas camping stove, such as the Coleman Classic Propane Stove or the Camp Chef Explorer 2 Burner Stove, makes cooking outdoors just as easy as cooking at your house, thanks to the temperature adjustment knobs and windscreens!
-While some camping stoves are bulky and take up valuable space in the car, having a backpacking stove such as the MSR PocketRocket 2 Stove is a great option because it will boil water quicker than a campfire flame and it can be used as a backup option to cook a full meal, if needed.
+Some camping stoves are bulky and take up valuable space in the car.
+A backpacking stove such as the MSR PocketRocket 2 Stove is a great option because not only does it take up minimal space, it will boil water quicker than a campfire flame and it can be used as a backup option to cook a full meal, if needed.
 If your firewood won’t catch, or you roll up to your campsite and it’s too dry and windy to safely have a campfire, a camping stove will save the trip!

 A cooler is your refrigerator at your campsite.
 If you are planning to cook ground beef, chicken, or other meats, bring prepared salads, or use perishable condiments such as sour cream, ketchup, mustard, or BBQ sauce, this is an essential item to keep your food at a safe temperature until it is time to cook and eat.
 Plus, you don’t want your chocolate bar for s’mores to melt!
 The Yeti Tundra 75 Cooler will maintain its temperature for multiple days and is perfect for a multi-night car camping trip.